Everyone has been wondering how the new bill aimed to classify Uber drivers as employees will affect the entertainment industry.

 Failure to meet any of these prongs means you’re hiring an employee.

-Of course, with any legislation, the effects can never been seen in full until a bill begins being applied.
+Of course, with any legislation, the effects can never been seen in full until a bill is applied.
 Once AB 5 officially becomes law in January 2020, court cases will define what exactly the exemptions are.